j0nimost/arraypool/README.md

 var apool *ap.ArrayPool[int] = ap.NewPool[int]()

 func methodThatCreateAlotofSlices() {
-  // get an existing buffer from a global declaration apbuffer := apool.Get()
+  // get an existing or new buffer from a global declaration apbuffer := apool.Get()
   // ... do work with the array
   //